Tampa Bay Lightning: On-ice and off-ice struggles

-Most of the Lightning's early stars were gone by the 1998–99 season due to free agency and a series of ill-advised trades.
 Crisp was fired 11 games into the 1997–98 season and replaced by Jacques Demers.
-Though Demers had presided over the resurgence of the Detroit Red Wings in the 1980s and helmed a Stanley Cup run with the Montreal Canadiens in 1993, he was unable to change the team's fortunes and the Lightning ended up losing 55 games.
-That team's .268 winning percentage is still the worst in franchise history.
+The team did not improve and the Lightning lost 55 games.

-By most accounts, the Lightning's plunge to the bottom of the NHL was due to inattentive ownership by Kokusai Green.
+The Lightning's plunge to the bottom of the NHL was due to inattentive ownership by Kokusai Green.
 Rumors abounded as early as the team's second season that the Lightning were on the brink of bankruptcy and that the team was part of a money laundering scheme for the yakuza (Japanese crime families).
 Its scouting operation consisted of Tony Esposito and several satellite dishes.
 The Internal Revenue Service investigated the team in 1994 and 1995, and nearly threatened to put a tax lien on the franchise for $750,000 in back taxes.
 The situation led longtime NHL broadcaster and writer Stan Fischler to call the Lightning a "skating vaudeville show."

-Even in their first playoff season, the team was awash in red ink and Kokusai Green was looking to sell the team; however its asking price of $230 million for the team and the lease with the Ice Palace deterred buyers.
+Even in their first playoff season, the team was awash in red ink and Kokusai Green was looking to sell the team.
+However, its asking price of $230 million for the team and the lease with the Ice Palace deterred buyers.
 A possible sale was further hampered by the team's murky ownership structure; many team officials (including Crisp) did not know who really owned the team.
 Kokusai Green's owner, Takashi Okubo, had never met with the Espositos or with NHL officials in person prior to being awarded the Lightning franchise, and never watched his team play during his seven years as owner.

 Nearly all of Kokusai Green's investment in the team and the Ice Palace came in the form of loans, leaving the team constantly short of cash.
 At least one prospective buyer pulled out after expressing doubts that Okubo even existed.
 In fact, the first time anyone connected with the Lightning or the NHL even saw Okubo was in the spring of 1998.
 Esposito was forced into several trades just to keep the team above water.
 The team's financial situation was a considerable concern to NHL officials; rumors surfaced that the NHL was seriously considering taking control of the team if Okubo failed to find a buyer by the summer of 1998.